Ancient Christian Commentary on Scripture: Mission and scope

-The ACCS's mission is to provide the accumulated wisdom of patristic exegesis on the biblical text by assembling and presenting the comments of both well-known church fathers such as Augustine, John Chrysostom, Jerome, and Gregory the Great as well as lesser-known figures including Pseudo-Macarius and Fulgentius of Ruspe and writings of the church fathers whose work does not yet appear in modern English.
-As one article explained, “Dr. Oden and his colleagues have chosen a form of presentation with, as he puts it, ‘venerable antecedents’ in Eastern Orthodoxy, medieval scholasticism, and the Reformation tradition of glossa ordinaria -- line-by-line commentaries on Bible texts.”
+The ACCS's mission is to provide the accumulated wisdom of patristic exegesis on the biblical text by assembling and presenting the comments of both well-known Church Fathers such as Augustine, John Chrysostom, Jerome, and Gregory the Great as well as lesser-known figures including Pseudo-Macarius and Fulgentius of Ruspe and writings of the Church Fathers whose work does not yet appear in modern English.
+As one article explained, “Dr. Oden and his colleagues have chosen a form of presentation with, as he puts it, ‘venerable antecedents’ in Eastern Orthodoxy, medieval scholasticism, and the Reformation tradition of Glossa ordinaria—line-by-line commentaries on Bible texts.”
 The ACCS employs a presentation style with roots in the Christian tradition.
-Commentary was drawn from writings originally composed between the New Testament era to 750 AD.
-The ACCS also provides early non-European biblical interpretations as many of the early church fathers were based in the eastern Mediterranean world and in northern Africa.
-While the early Reformers were well-versed in patristics, many modern evangelicals are unfamiliar with the church fathers and the ACCS was designed as a means of “ressourcement," particularly for evangelicals interested in patristic thought.
+Commentary was drawn from writings originally composed between the New Testament era to AD 750.
+The ACCS also provides early non-European biblical interpretations as many of the early Church Fathers were based in the eastern Mediterranean world and in northern Africa.
+While the early Reformers were well-versed in patristics, many modern evangelicals are unfamiliar with the Church Fathers and the ACCS was designed as a means of “ressourcement," particularly for evangelicals interested in patristic thought.

 The ACCS was largely funded through subscription, with approximately half of the original twenty-thousand subscribers committing through to the project’s completion.
 The first three volumes to be released covered the books of Matthew, Mark, and Romans.
 The ACCS has also been translated into other languages, including Chinese and Russian and is available in both print and electronic formats.
 The ACCS is consistently listed as a highly recommended commentary series by biblical scholars.

+List of volumes

 Related projects

-The ACCS was released alongside The Church's Bible commentary series edited by Robert Louis Wilken and published by Eerdmans, a similar commentary series that featured longer extracts from the church fathers and which included writings that went up to 1000 AD.
+The ACCS was released alongside The Church's Bible (CB) commentary series edited by Robert Louis Wilken and published by Eerdmans, a similar commentary series that featured longer extracts from the Church Fathers and which included writings that went up to AD 1000.
 The ACCS helped to inspire the similar Reformation Commentary on Scripture, also published by Intervarsity Press and which is still currently ongoing and which collects portions of biblical interpretations from Protestant Reformers such as Martin Luther, Martin Bucer, and John Calvin.
 Timothy George of Beeson Divinity School serves as its general editor.
-The ACCS also helped to inspire the five-volume Ancient Christian Doctrine series and the 15-volume Ancient Christian Texts series which provides readers with homilies and more extensive commentary from the church fathers.
+The ACCS also helped to inspire the five-volume Ancient Christian Doctrine series and the 15-volume Ancient Christian Texts series which provides readers with homilies and more extensive commentary from the Church Fathers.